Member Access (Requires Login)

-Cal-ESAR Training Overview
+Cal-ESAR Training Program

-California Explorer Search and Rescue (Cal-ESAR) is a wilderness search and rescue (SAR) team founded to respond to searches and other emergencies throughout the State of California.
-Chartered as Explorer Post 12 in 1969 with the Pacific Skyline Council of the Boy Scouts of America, and operating under the auspices of the State of California Emergency Management Administration (Cal-EMA), Cal-ESAR consists of youth and adults who volunteer their services and time to the citizens of California.
+is a wilderness and urban Search and Rescue (SAR) team founded to respond to searches and other emergencies throughout the State of California.
+Cal-ESAR consists of approximately 100 individuals (85 adults and 15 young adults (16-21) who volunteer their services and time to the citizens of California.
+Cal-ESAR supports scouting as a

-The Cal-ESAR training program is designed to provide members with a means of improving their skills and level of confidence and response.
-All courses are taught by Cal-ESAR trainers, along with assistance from personnel from other agencies.
-The full ESAR Basic Training Program is approximately 160 hours, and is designed to provide someone with no prior experience all the training needed to become a competent field-ready ground searcher.
-You can get an overview of what's to come in training during our training year by attending an Intro Night.
+urses are taught by Cal-ESAR trainers, along with assistance from personnel from other agencies.
+The full ESAR Basic Training Course is approximately 180 hours, and is designed to provide someone with no prior experience all the training needed to become a competent field-ready ground searcher.
+You can get an overview of the training course content by attending an Information and Introduction Night.

 For more information on the program, follow the links for the courses described below, or contact us.